 We will carefully assess the need for braces at this age.
 Your dentist will begin to educate your children in the importance of remaining filling-free for life, so they can become more responsible for their own brushing and dietary habits.

 For children aged between 11 and 18, this is when most of their adult teeth come through.
 Children should be brushing and flossing daily, to maintain healthy teeth and a bright smile.
 They may also be considering wearing braces to straighten teeth at this age.

 Here at The Town House we understand that at this developmental stage, teenagers will need continued education as they are at high risk of decay and gum disease.
 Normally at this stage the patient will need to see one of our hygienists for a clean and polish as hormone changes can cause gum inflammation.

 When teenagers are going through exams, start their first job or are at university, dentistry and oral health can be low down on their list of priorities.
 At this stage we will continue to educate our patients on all aspects of oral health and make sure we highlight the importance of oral hygiene, even if they are starting a new job or University.
 We will also talk to them about the effects that smoking and alcohol can have on their teeth and oral health.
 We offer dental plans which cover any emergency dental treatments, anywhere in the world.
 It is our goal for all of our patients to be filling free and we will aim to achieve this through educating.

-To book an appointment for your child at our dentist in Tunbridge Wells, get in touch by calling 01892 616062 or by visiting our contact page.
+To book a children’s dentist appointment at our dental practice in Tunbridge Wells, get in touch by calling 01892 616062 or by visiting our contact page.